edgexfoundry/edgex-docs/docs_src/microservices/support/rulesengine/Ch-RulesEngine.md

 ## Rules Engine as Export Service Client

-The reference implementation rules engine is an automatic export service client.
+This rules engine is an automatic export service client.
 When the service initiates, it automatically calls on the Export Client Registration microservice to register itself as a client of all device and sensor readings coming out of Core Data.
-As an Export Service client, the reference implementation rules engine receives all events and readings through the Export Distribution microservice.
-Based on data, the reference implementation rules engine is instructed to monitor each event and reading received through the Export Distribution microservice, and the rules engine triggers any actuation to a device through the Core Command microservice (which subsequently communicates
+As an Export Service client, this rules engine receives all events and readings through the Export Distribution microservice.
+Based on data, this rules engine is instructed to monitor each event and reading received through the Export Distribution microservice, and the rules engine triggers any actuation to a device through the Core Command microservice (which subsequently communicates